merrbii/CobsLinkagemapping/bioinformatic_pipeline.md

 bgzip Cobs3.1.linkageMapping.snps.recode.vcf
 tabix Cobs3.1.linkageMapping.snps.recode.vcf.gz
 ```
-* **_Filter based on parental genotypes_**

 Get heterozygous markers in F1 queen (F1Queen) that are homozygous fixed for different alleles in the parents or heterozygous in grandmother (PQueen)
 ```bash
 gatk SelectVariants -V Cobs3.1.linkageMapping.snps.recode.vcf.gz -O biall.snps.noMendelianErrParents.vcf.gz -select 'vc.getGenotype("F1Queen").isHet() && (vc.getGenotype("PQueen").isHomRef() && vc.getGenotype("PMale").isHomVar() || vc.getGenotype("PQueen").isHet() && vc.getGenotype("PMale").isHom()) || vc.getGenotype("F1Queen").isHet() && (vc.getGenotype("PQueen").isHomVar() && vc.getGenotype("PMale").isHomRef() || vc.getGenotype("PQueen").isHet() && vc.getGenotype("PMale").isHom())' -select 'vc.getGenotype("F1Male").isHomVar() && (vc.getGenotype("PQueen").isHomVar() || vc.getGenotype("PQueen").isHet()) || vc.getGenotype("F1Male").isHomRef() && (vc.getGenotype("PQueen").isHomRef() || vc.getGenotype("PQueen").isHet())'
 ```
-* **_Remove SNPs in problematic regions_**

-In ants males are haploid and position called as heterozygous in these indicates a genotyping error and should be excluded.
-This is likely to happend in regions hard to align e.g. repeat rich regions.
-Get only positions where none of the males is heterozygous
+In ants males are haploid.
+Any position called as heterozygous in males indicates a genotyping error and should be excluded. get only positions where none of the males is heterozygous
 ```bash
 gatk SelectVariants -V biall.snps.noMendelianErrParents.vcf.gz -O biall.snps.noMendelianErrParents.noHetMale.vcf.gz --invertSelect true -select 'vc.getGenotype("EM1").isHet()' -select 'vc.getGenotype("EM112").isHet()'  -select 'vc.getGenotype("EM2").isHet()' -select 'vc.getGenotype("EM3").isHet()' -select 'vc.getGenotype("EM35").isHet()' -select 'vc.getGenotype("EM36").isHet()'  -select 'vc.getGenotype("EM37").isHet()' -select 'vc.getGenotype("EM38").isHet()' -select 'vc.getGenotype("EM39").isHet()' -select 'vc.getGenotype("EM4").isHet()' -select 'vc.getGenotype("EM5").isHet()' -select 'vc.getGenotype("EM78").isHet()' -select 'vc.getGenotype("F1Male").isHet()' -select 'vc.getGenotype("PMale").isHet()'
 ```
-* **_Discard genotypes showing mendelian errors_**

 Check and exclude genotypes showing mendelian discrepancies using [bcftools](https://samtools.github.io/bcftools/bcftools.html) _+mendelian_ function.
 This concerns the diploid workers.
 Males get one of the two F1 queen haplotypes and we have removed heterozygous positions anyways.
 For the workers however, there might be instances of mendelian errors.
 These are either genotyping errors or novel mutations, that should be excluded.
 For instance if the F1 queen is 0/1 and the F1 father is 1/1 the only two possible F2 genotypes are 0/1 or 1/1 (possible genotype), but never 0/0 (**impossible genotype**).
 If 0/0 then that should be switched to missing.
 In the next section we extract the genotypes of each of the workers and compare it to the F1 father.
 If **impossible genotype**, we replace it with missing (./.).